luisduque440/Quora/Readme.md

-# ABOUT THE PROJECT
+# Idenfifying duplicate Quora questions
-This project was created to work with the Quora Question Pairs data set
+This project was created to work with in the Quora Question Pairs data set

 Basically Quora released a training dataset with more than 400K pairs of questions in which it was known which questions were similar.
 The test data set consisted of more than 2M pairs of questions.